rengirengine/my-little-environment/README.md

 # My Little Environment

 An IoT project on the Arduino UNO R4 WiFi board.
-It notifies the user if a measured signal data goes out of desired range chosen by the user.
+It notifies the user if a measured sensor data goes out of desired range chosen by the user.
 It features a web dashboard server, a Telegram bot, and Google Sheets integration.

 ## What it does